LimeLightCards/limelight/SEARCH.md

 # Searching Cards

 Operators can be specified multiple times, and most operators will support commas to specify multiple values.
-Any numerical
+Any numerical operators will be specified, but they should all support `>`, `>=`, `<=`, `<` in addition to equality checks.

+## Abilities

+You can search for cards by ability by putting it bare into the search field.
+For example, searching for `Brainstorm` will return all cards with `Brainstorm` in the text.

 ## Attribute